Installation¶

 /usr/olap/xltable/Create

-/usr/olap/xltable/setting/settings.jsonfrom the example (if missing)Configure supervisor to autostart the service
+/usr/olap/xltable/setting/settings.jsonfrom the example (if missing)Configure supervisor to autostart several xltable worker processes (one per CPU core, up to 4 by default)

 Set up connections with database (configuration examples in the folder /usr/olap/xltable/setting):